Oregon Coast Scenic Railroad: 2014 Salmonberry River disputes

+2025 Tillamook trestle fire

 On October 8, 2025, a wood trestle near Tillamook was damaged by fire and rendered impassable until it could be repaired or rebuilt.
-While it is not used by OCSR’s regular excursions, it sits on a section of track connecting the excursion route with the railroad's main restoration facility.
-The blaze is currently under investigation by the local sheriff’s office and the railroad has been in contact with state and federal law enforcement.
+While it is not used by OCSR's regular excursions, it sits on a section of track connecting the excursion route with the railroad's main restoration facility.
+The blaze is currently under investigation by the local sheriff's office and the railroad has been in contact with state and federal law enforcement.

+2025 Tillamook Air Museum storm damage

+On December 16, "Blimp Hangar B" (former Naval Air Station Tillamook) suffered wind damage; the air museum was closed at that time.
+As of June 2026, the Tillamook Air Museum remains closed pending expensive repairs.
+Rail operations are unaffected.